To learn how to use the IDE in the QNX® Momentics® Tool Suite to:

 You must have a good working knowledge of C or C++.
 A general understanding of programming under the QNX® Neutrino® RTOS is an asset.

 The course consists of the following sections:

-Gives an overview of the QNX Neutrino RTOS architecture, covering what the microkernel and the process manager do.
+We’ll start with an overview of the QNX Neutrino RTOS architecture, covering what the microkernel and the process manager do.
 We talk about standards, protected address spaces, process/thread model, timing, and scheduling.
-We also introduce various types of IPC, synchronization, what a resource manager is, where shared objects fit in, and the QNX Photon microGUI® windowing system.
+We also introduce various types of IPC, synchronization, what a resource manager is and where shared objects fit in.

 Provides the background that anyone working with the IDE in the QNX Momentics Tool Suite must have.
 Starting with the central concepts of the IDE, you'll become adept at navigating in the IDE and configuring it to suit your personal needs.
 We then talk about projects, workspaces, and the host-target model, introducing the various ways to interface with your target.
 We end with a handful of the preferences that can make your life easier, along with pointers to various sources of documentation.

 The basic container for code in the IDE is a project.
 We cover the three types of projects for C/C++ code: a project where the entire contents and build structure are up to you, a project with a predefined structure that supports multiple platforms, and library projects.
 We cover both header file and project dependencies and discuss how to get code from elsewhere and place it into your projects.

 This section will focus on the code editor in the Momentics IDE, including the many powerful, time-saving, features.
 In addition, we look at how build code, and how the IDE identifies problems with the build.